 Our aim is to understand the general class of GLMs and to search for useful methods which do not exist within the standard special cases.

 Our starting point will be the classical methods and some mild generalizations.

-Our finishing point will be some completely new methods and steps towards their practical implementation.
+Our finishing point will be some completely new methods.